 However, the same can be achieved in code editors and also the modal text editors discussed later on.
 The difference is that for an IDE, everything comes as one package.
 You install one program and get all the good stuff with minimal additional setup.
 Let's take Pycharm for example, a popular Python IDE from Jetbrains, by default you get so many features such as git integration, debugging, an interpreter and support for library integrations such as Django.
 I think it even has Jupyter Notebook support.

-There's an IDE for all mainstream languages out there.
+There's an IDE for all the popular languages.
 Check out Awesome-IDEs

 Code Editors